irene2mana-T3A2-2023/SakuraPantryServer/README.md

 ### `jsonwebtoken`

 Implements JSON Web Tokens (JWT) for secure information transmission as JSON objects.
 Primarily used for user authentication and session management, it issues a JWT upon login, which authenticates further server requests, verifying user identity.

+### `nodemailer`

+A module for Node.js applications to allow easy email sending.
+It simplifies the process of sending emails from within the application, whether it's for user verification emails, password reset links, notifications, or any other email-based communication.
+The library supports various transport options, including SMTP.

 ## Server Development Dependencies